 What is a Plumber?

 A Plumber is a trade professional focused on the assessment, analysis, and installation of systems that carry fluid for various residential and commercial applications.
 A Plumber can use a combination of pipes, fittings, valves, fixtures, appurtenances, and tanks to properly convey fluids within Plumbing Technology.
-The most common types of systems within Plumbing Technology are heating units, cooling units, potable water, waste removal, irrigation, venting, and hydronic.
+The most common types of systems within Plumbing Technology are:

 A Plumber can work for a general contractor, corporation, municipality, or be an independent contractor with specialized skills or a general set of plumbing knowledge.
 The Plumbing Technology and Plumber degree track prepares students to prudently manage, inspect, and supervise a wide range of projects from small construction projects, high rise buildings, and a variety of associated projects to adhere to applicable codes and regulations.

-Students seeking a career in the plumbing field enter this industry for a number of reasons.
-Primary reasons range from job stability, above average income, satisfying work, and diversity of work to name a few.
-This industry helps gas and liquids properly flow through piping.
-From drinking water to sanitation, piping is required to keep our modern life moving in a predictable manner.
+A plumbing professional helps gas and liquids properly flow through piping.
+From drinking water to sanitation, piping is required to keep our modern life moving in a predictable, safe manner.

 Plumbers are charged to comply with all local and federal regulations while properly installing pipes and fittings to move gas and/or liquids from one point to another in an airtight and watertight manner.
 The tools of the trade include a variety of wrenches, saws, torches, welding torches, fittings, and connectors.